Vinorelbine is used on its own or together with other medicines to treat certain types of cancer of the lungs and breast.

 - ritonavir (medicine used for HIV infections)

-- rifampicin (medicine used for an infection known as tuberculosis)
+- rifampicin (a medicine used for an infection known as tuberculosis)

 - medicines used in organ transplant or certain immune disorders e.g. ciclosporin, tacrolimus